“Do you see that figure on the unicycle?” Our guide in Erfurt asked, “Do you know who that is?”

 The story that the Erfurt guide shared with us about how Till fooled the city leaders into thinking he could teach a donkey to read

-At the University of Erfurt, Till put up a notice that he could teach anyone to read.
-The Lord of the University had heard of his previous tricks, and thought they could best him.
+Till put up a notice at the University of Erfurt that he could teach anyone to read.
+The Lord of the University had heard of his previous tricks and thought they could best him.
 So they called him in and asked if he could teach a donkey to read.
 Till said he could, but it would take 20 years, and they must pay him 500 Groschen in advance.
 They did, thinking they would get the money back.
 He took the donkey to a private stall and put oats between the pages of a Psalter.
-The donkey learned to expect them, and flipped pages looking for them.
-When he couldn’t find the oats he would bray “Eee-aaaa”.
+The donkey learned to expect them and flipped the pages to look for them.
+When he couldn’t find the oats, he brayed “Eee-aaaa”.
 Till called the Rector in to show the donkey’s progress.
-When the hungry donkey couldn’t find oats between the pages, he called out “EEe-aaa”.
-Till explained, “see, he’s already learned two vowels, “e” and “a”.
-I’m sure he will learn more soon”.
-The Rector went away amazed…. and Till took the money and left town.
+When the hungry donkey couldn’t find oats between the pages, he called out “EEe-aaa“.
+Till explained, “See, he’s already learned two vowels, “e” and “a.”
+I’m sure he will learn more soon.”
+The Rector went away amazed, and Till took the money and left town.

 The last stories of Till Eulenspiegel describe how it fell ill and died.
-Even on his deathbed he played pranks, including pooping in a pharmacist’s medical book.
-And after death, he caused mayhem about where his vast fortune was buried.
+Even on his deathbed, he played pranks, including pooping in a pharmacist’s medical book.

 92. How Till Eulenspiegel divided his fortune into Three Parts.
 One part for his friends, one for the Council of Mölln, and one for the priest there.

-On his deathbed, Till wrote his final Will and Testament leaving his fortune in three parts, for friends, for the council, and for the priest, with the stipulation that he be buried on hallowed ground with a full Christian ceremony.
-After four weeks they could unlock the treasure filled chest, and divide it.
+On his deathbed, Till wrote his final Will and Testament, leaving his fortune in three parts: for friends, for the council, and for the priest, with the stipulation that he be buried on hallowed ground with a full Christian ceremony.
+After four weeks, they could unlock the treasure-filled chest and divide it.
 All agreed.
 Four weeks after they buried Till (standing up… but that’s story 94), they opened the chest and found rocks.
 Each group accused the other of cheating and stealing the treasure.
-They fought, then decided to dig up Till… but he stank so badly that they buried him again.
+They fought, then decided to dig up Till… but he stank so horribly that they buried him again.
 Giving Till Euelenspiegel the last laugh.

 According to the stories, Till Eulenspiegel died in 1350 from the plague.
 Don’t believe he was real?
-His dated gravestone can be found on the tower wall of the St Nicolai Church in Mölln Schleswig Holstein.
+His dated gravestone is on the St Nicolai Church tower wall in Mölln Schleswig Holstein.

 Memorial Stone to Till Eulenspiegel in a Niche on the outside of the Mölln St Nicholai Church